Arrow-19/Arrow-19/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on developing software which will ultimately save the world.
+- 🔭 I’m currently working on developing software which will make the world a better place.
-- 🌱 I’m currently learning to be really good at making Windows applications using VS.
+- 🌱 I’m progressing to be really good at making Windows applications using VS.
+- 💻 I'm currently learning Javascript to add to my knowledge base of languages.
 - ⚡ Favorite quote : Comparison is the thief of joy.
 Own lane.
 Own race.
 Own pace.
+- ⚙️ Programming languages : C#, C, C++, Python, Java
 - 📫 My socials:
 >  Email - aaronpeter0019@gmail.com
 ..
 Instagram - [@_arrow_019](https://www.instagram.com/_arrow_019/?next=%2F)